AbithaAriyavel/BloodbankManagementSystem/README.md

 # BloodbankManagementSystem
-A Bloodbank Management System with graphical user interface using Java Swing.
+A Bloodbank Management System with graphical user interface using Java Swing and MySQL as database